TITLE 77: PUBLIC HEALTH

 PART 1130 HEALTH FACILITIES AND SERVICES REVIEW OPERATIONAL RULES

-b) Classification of an Application
+a) Classification of an Application

-1) Within 10 business days after receiving an application for permit, HFSRB staff shall determine whether the application is substantially complete and ready to be reviewed for compliance with applicable review criteria and standards.
+3) Within 10 business days after receiving an application for permit, HFSRB staff shall determine whether the application is substantially complete and ready to be reviewed for compliance with applicable review criteria and standards.
 The completeness review shall be conducted with the understanding that additional information may be necessary during the staff-review period for criteria compliance, to further clarify or explain statements or data in the application.
-An application for any project shall be deemed complete if all of the following have been met:
+An application for any project shall be deemed complete if all the following have been met:

-B) the required fee (as outlined in Section 1130.230) has been submitted;
+B) the required fee (see Section 1130.230) has been submitted;

 D) all annual progress reports on previously approved projects for the facility and/or applicants have been submitted;